jorgebsa/spring-demo/README.md

 ./gradlew test
 ```

-When execution ends, relevant reports will be generated and available at
+When execution ends, reports will be available at:

-`build/reports`
+* `build/reports/tests/test` for JUnit reports
+* `build/reports/jacoco/test` for JaCoCo reports

 ### Why JUnit 5?